A Bug in Twitter's Old Vine App May Have Exposed Your Email

 There is a big difference between "A Bug in Twitter's Old Vine App May Have Exposed Your Email" and "A Bug in Twitter's Old Vine App May Have Exposed Your Email Address".

-Not a big deal, and correct response (Score:2)
+Not a big deal, and correct response (Score:3)